XRPLF/xrpl-dev-portal/content/concept-checks.md

 * `DeliverMin` — The receiver can use this option to specify the minimum amount they are willing to receive from the check.
 If the receiver uses this option, `rippled` attempts to deliver as much as possible and will deliver at least this amount.
 The transaction fails if the sender doesn't have at least this amount in their account.

-If the sender has enough funds to cover the Check and the expiration date has not passed, the funds are debited from the sender's account and credited to the receiver's account, and the Check object is is destroyed.
+If the sender has enough funds to cover the Check and the expiration time has not passed, the funds are debited from the sender's account and credited to the receiver's account, and the Check object is is destroyed.